It seems you are offline. Please check your connection and try again.

 What you get for a dollar

-A real Dutch mobile line on KPN, Vodafone or T-Mobile.
+A real Dutch mobile number on KPN, Vodafone or T-Mobile.

 It is yours only, so no one else sees your messages.

-You pick the service first, so the line is known to work for it.
+You pick the service first, so the number is known to work for it.

 The code lands fast and you read it on the same screen.